-Upon successful completion of the program, graduates should be able to:
+Upon successful completion of the degree, graduates should be able to:

-- Communicate written, oral, and visual ideas in clear, correct, and concise form. - Demonstrate mathematical proficiency. - Interact successfully with others to achieve positive goals. - Apply correct principles of law and ethics. - Solve problems, explore issues, and make decisions based on reason and creativity. - · Operate standard computer software programs. - Recognize that continuing to acquire and analyze knowledge provides a strong foundation for life.
+- Communicate written, oral, and visual ideas in clear, correct, and concise form. - Demonstrate mathematical proficiency. - Interact successfully with others to achieve positive goals. - Apply correct principles of law and ethics. - Solve problems, explore issues, and make decisions based on reason and creativity. - Operate standard computer software programs. - Apply college level reading and critical thinking skills in the context of fine arts, humanities, social and natural sciences. - Recognize that continuing to acquire and analyze knowledge provides a strong foundation for life.

-- ENG 87, ENG 88, ENG 99, IT 98, IT 99, AND MATH 99 are preparatory courses for the college-level work required of this program.
+- 1. All students must be able to provide ACT, SAT, or COMPASS test scores in order to be properly placed in math and English courses.
+Students who have not taken the ACT or SAT tests upon matriculation should arrange to take the COMPASS test in the Learning Assistance Lab (524-8118). - ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90 AND MATH 97 are preparatory courses for the college-level work required of this major.
 To determine if students must complete these courses, see Course Descriptions beginning on page 150.
-These courses are non-matriculating and do not count toward credit hours required for graduation. - IT 100 is required the first semester (first block or second block if IT 99 is taken first block).
+These courses are non-matriculating and do not count toward credit hours required for graduation. - 3.
+IT 120, Integrated Computer Applications, is required the first semester.
 See the competency prerequisite for this course.
-Students who do not keyboard by touch at a minimum speed of 20 cwpm must take IT 98 during the first semester. - 3.
-LE 100 Learning Techniques is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college -level learning skills.
+Students who do not keyboard at a minimum speed of 20 cwpm using the "touch" method must take IT 98 concurrently with IT 120.
+Students who have limited exposure to computers should take IT 99, Introduction to Computers, before attempting to take IT 120.
+These students should then take IT 109 the second semester. - 4.
+LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college -level learning skills.
 LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed with a B- grade or higher.
-Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 4.
-MATH 103 is preparatory to MATH 106.
-See Course Descriptions. - 5.
+Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 5.
+MATH 97 is preparatory to MATH 106.
+See Course Descriptions. - 6.
 MATH 104 is preparatory to MATH 110.
-See Course Descriptions. - LE 120 Career Exploration (a two-hour class to help select a major) is not required but strongly recommended to be taken the first semester. - 7.
-MATH 111 Calculus is recommended for A.S. students who plan to major in business at the four-year institution they will attend.
+See Course Descriptions. - 7.
+LE 120 Career Exploration (a two-hour class to help select a major) is not required but strongly recommended to be taken the first semester.